MicrosoftDocs/power-automate-docs/articles/process-mining-cloud-flow-process-insights.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-This article allows you to experience how to improve your cloud flows with process insights.

 You can gain insights and improve your cloud flows with the help of process mining.
-With a few selections, you can visualize your flow’s performance, identify bottlenecks and optimization opportunities, and monitor for business drifts.
+With a single click, you can visualize your flow’s performance, identify bottlenecks and optimization opportunities, and monitor for performance drifts.
 You can generate these insights directly from the flow details page by having process advisor analyze your flow-run history with process mining techniques.

 ## Prerequisites

 - Flow runs generated in the last 28 days.

-- Owner of a flow to generate process insights.
+- Only owner of a flow can generate process insights.

 - Access to Microsoft Dataverse.